The Lisska Center for Intellectual Engagement

 The purpose of Denison’s Research Tables is threefold: (1) to bring together faculty members from across the college and other institutions to explore various aspects of the liberal arts, using practices that sustain a strong academic community; (2) to create a forum for faculty members from different disciplines to learn from one another; and (3) to deepen the intellectual tone on campus by increasing opportunities for different disciplinary perspectives to intersect and new pathways among faculty and students to form.

 Students in good academic standing may be invited by faculty sponsors to participate in a Research Table.
-Calls for new Research Tables are put out intermittently so that there are no more than three Research Tables running at any given time.
-Proposals are reviewed by the SRGC.
+Calls for new Research Tables are put out in April and up to three Research Tables are typically funded in a given year.